Synthetixio/synpress/README.md

 `"chromeWebSecurity": false` flag is set.
 More about it [here](https://github.com/Synthetixio/synpress/issues/17).

+Thanks to [new headless mode in Chrome](https://developer.chrome.com/articles/new-headless/), tests are now working in headless mode 🤖 (`synpress run --headless`).
+However, I recommend to use it only for local development as this feature is new and experimental and may cause issues on CI (UNIX).
+So please, stick to non-headless mode on CI.

-Tests work only in non-headless mode because extensions are not supported in headless mode in [playwright](https://playwright.dev/docs/chrome-extensions) and [Cypress](https://docs.cypress.io/api/plugins/browser-launch-api.html#Add-browser-extensions).
+In the past, tests worked only in non-headless mode because extensions were not supported in headless mode by [playwright](https://playwright.dev/docs/chrome-extensions) and [Cypress](https://docs.cypress.io/api/plugins/browser-launch-api.html#Add-browser-extensions).
-As a workaround, use provided docker 🐳 containers.
-They solve this issue.
+As a workaround, we've provided docker 🐳 containers.
+They solved this issue and it's an alternative.

 There is a global [`before()`](https://github.com/synthetixio/synpress/blob/dev/support/index.js#L27)